Well-Positioned Multifamily Asset in Sacramento Changes Hands

 3310 Apartments is located just north of downtown Sacramento in the South Natomas Area, one of the top market performers in the region where annual rent growth climbed nearly $150 on average in the 12-month period ending Q1 2015.
 This increase led to an average market rent of $1,128, while vacancy declined 60 basis points to 3.1 percent during the same time period.

-Meanwhile, new multifamily development in Sacramento remains limited, in spite of a declining vacancy and surging rent growth.
+Meanwhile, development of new apartments for rent in Sacramento remains limited, in spite of a declining vacancy and surging rent growth.
 670 units were delivered in 2014 and only 118 units are scheduled to come online in 2015.
 These trends, coupled with the return of strong job growth, keep the market in a position of continued revenue growth.